zsjstart/ZPredict/README.md

 least one spoofed packet.
 Then, we define
 $n_{s} = 1 + (-\Phi ^{-1}(\alpha)*\sigma - \mu + e_{max})$.

-#### Noting that, during real-world measurements, to mitigate potential harm to the tested networks or servers, we limit the number of spoofed packets to 1000.
+#### Noting that during real-world measurements, to mitigate potential harm to the tested networks or servers, the test will terminate if the number of required spoofed packets exceeds 1000.

 ## Approach Validation
 We conduct experiments to verify the effectiveness of our approach in identifying the IPID increase caused by spoofed packets.